El Paso Attorney May Help Protect Homeowners from Foreclosure

 Receiving a notice of default is your last chance to take preventive action by retaining a competent and knowledgeable debt relief attorney.

 A foreclosure proceeding is the worst-case scenario.
 Before it happens, there are numerous ways to deal with the underlying debt problems.
 One way to stop foreclosure is through bankruptcy, using a Chapter 13 plan.
 This remedy is designed to help steady wage owners pay off a portion of their debt over an extended time period, usually three to five years.
 Its most attractive feature is that it allows the debtors to keep their home.
-I am skilled at crafting Chapter 13 repayment plans that are tailored to clients’ personal situations and needs.
+I am skilled at crafting Chapter 13 repayment plans that are tailored to clients’ personal situations and needs may be able to assist you in saving your home.

 Often, a property in foreclosure sells for less than the amount due on the mortgage.
 In this situation, known as a short sale, the mortgage holder may sue the borrower for the unpaid balance due on the loan and obtain a deficiency judgment for that amount.
 For example, if the outstanding loan is $250,000 and the property sells for $150,000, the deficiency is $100,000.
 However, if the fair market value of the property was only $200,000, the court will limit the deficiency to $50,000, the difference between the fair market value and the sale price.
 If the fair market value is equal to or more than the deficiency, the mortgage holder is not entitled to any deficiency judgment at all.

 When your home or other property is at risk of foreclosure, the Law Offices of Cheryl S. Davis, P.C. has the experience and skill to protect your legal rights.
-Call 915-320-6226 or contact me online to schedule your consultation in my El Paso office.
+Call 915-565-9000 or contact me online to schedule your free consultation.